Continue reading to have a great understanding of the Jewish holiday of Purim!

 Dress up in costume!

-Costumes are worn to the synagogue during Purim to represent Esther hiding her true Jewish identity yo protect her people
+Costumes are worn to the synagogue during Purim to represent Esther hiding her true Jewish identity to protect her people.

-The Purim play is to honor queen Esther and her saving of the jewish people and is played every Purim
+The Purim play honors Queen Esther and her saving of the Jewish people and is performed every Purim.

 Today, the villain Haman symbolizes the oppressors of Jews.